fzi-forschungszentrum-informatik/BEMCom/documentation/02_application_creation.md

 docker run -d --network bemcom-demo --name bemcom-demo-device bemcom/demo-device-tool:0.1.0
 ```

 Here the `-d` flag will cause Docker to run the Demo Device in the background, `--network bemcom-demo` will connect the container to the previously created network and  `--name bemcom-demo-device` will assign the network name `bemcom-demo-device` to the container.
-To confirm that the service has created successfully execute:
+To confirm that the Demo Device has been started successfully execute:

 ```bash
 docker logs bemcom-demo-device
 ```

-Which create an output similar to this one:
+Which should create an output similar to this one:

 ```
 docker-entrypoint.sh: Starting up